Skip to content

 Vermeule Family in Somerset County

-The Vermeules were Dutch settlers, who can trace their new world origins back to 1683 and Adrian Vermeule.
-Adrian was a young man settling in Harlem, New York. before moved to Bergen County in 1708 and by 1713 he had purchased land in Somerset County.
+The Vermeules were Dutch settlers who can trace their New World origins back to 1683 and Adrian Vermeule.
+Adrian was a young man settling in Harlem, New York.
+Before he moved to Bergen County in 1708, by 1713, he had purchased land in Somerset County.
 Adrian’s sons Cornelius and Frederick would buy 1,200 acres of land in modern Green Brook, but what was then still Bernards Township.
 The property would be known as The Blue Hills Plantation.
-Cornelius and his sons were ardent patriots, and all served at some capacity during the Revolution.
+Cornelius and his sons were ardent patriots, all serving in some capacity during the Revolution.
 Cornelius served as a member of the New Jersey Provincial Congress in 1775.

-Ancestry look at the Vermeule family tree that settled at the base of the Blue Hills, now Green Brook.
+The Vermeule family tree that settled at the base of the Blue Hills, now Green Brook.
+Source:Ancestry.com

 The modern Vermeule House property’s story directly follows Cornelius’ son Adrian (1741-1777), who served in the war as a scout and dispatch rider.
-It is likely that Cornelius purchased the land that includes the modern Vermeule House property in 1768, to support Adrian and his new family.
+Cornelius likely purchased the land, including the modern Vermeule House property, in 1768 to support Adrian and his new family.
 Adrian met an unfortunate fate, when he was captured and taken to a notorious sugar house prison.
 A sugar house was a British POW prison where conditions were horrible, and the majority of prisoners did not survive.
 Sadly, Adrian Vermeule died during capture in the sugar house prison, leaving his property to his widow Elizabeth and his children.

 Drawing of Notorious Revolutionary War Era British Sugar House Prison

-Despite having owned the property for almost ten years before his death, there is no record of Adrian living on the modern Vermeule House site.
-Rather, a 1778 map shows a “widow Vanmeulin” dwelling on the opposite side of the road, which was on a piece of land owned by Cornelius (Adrian’s Father).
-Cornelius died in 1784, leaving the 116+ acre former Laing property acquired in 1768, to Adrian’s eldest son John (1768-1813) upon his twentieth birthday.
-In between Cornelius’ purchase of the property in 1768 and John’s inheritance in 1788, the property was most likely leased to tenant farmers, with no permanent structure erected on the land.
+Despite owning the property for almost ten years before his death, there is no record of Adrian living on the modern Vermeule House site.
+Rather, a 1778 map shows a “widow Vanmeulin” dwelling on the opposite side of the road, on a piece of land owned by Cornelius (Adrian’s Father).
+Cornelius died in 1784, leaving the 116+ acre former Laing property acquired in 1768 to Adrian’s eldest son John (1768-1813) upon his twentieth birthday.
+Between Cornelius’ purchase of the property in 1768 and John’s inheritance in 1788, the property was most likely leased to tenant farmers, with no permanent structure erected on the land.

 Dr. John Vermeule

 After his grandfather’s death, John studied medicine, most likely outside of Somerset County.
-For nearly ten years there is no evidence of John living in Somerset County.
-It wasn’t until 1797 that he appears on the Bernards Township Tax roll.
-It was in this year that now Dr. John Vermeule decided to build a permanent home on the modern Vermeule property.
+For nearly ten years, there has been no evidence that John has lived in Somerset County.
+It wasn’t until 1797 that he appeared on the Bernards Township Tax roll.
+This year, Dr. John Vermeule decided to build a permanent home on the modern Vermeule property.
 This was most likely due to three reasons.
 First, as a means of tax benefits and affordability, Warren Township would break off from Bernards in the beginning of the next century in 1806.
-Second, his medical practice had grown to the point where he could afford to maintain a large piece of land.
+Second, his medical practice had grown so he could maintain a large piece of land.
 Third, owning a large amount of land was a status symbol within the community.
 The construction officially started in 1799 (as seen inscribed on the cellar way) and was completed in 1806.
 Dr. Vermeule lived in the house with his wife, three children, and several slaves.

 Changing Hands and Changing Times

-John M Vermeule ran into financial trouble almost as soon as he was able to claim his inheritance of the property.
+John M Vermeule ran into financial trouble almost as soon as he could claim his inheritance of the property.
 By 1823, John was in debt $2,905, equivalent to over $80,000 today.
 Unable to pay his debts, John, and his wife Mary, executed a quit claims deed on the entire property to James Vail and Eden Laing for $100.00.
-John M Vermeule’s debt led to the end of Vermeule ownership of the land.
-In the same year, Eden Laing sold the part of the property he acquired.
-James Vail bought some of Laing’s share to add to his own.
-After the Laing sale, the Vermeule Property lost twenty acres from what was originally acquired.
+John M Vermeule’s debt led to the end of Vermeule’s ownership of the land.
+In the same year, Eden Laing sold part of his acquired property.
+James Vail bought some of Laing’s shares to add to his own.
+After the Laing sale, the Vermeule Property lost twenty acres from what was initially acquired.

 Co-Inventor of the Morse Code’s Family Takes Residence